devilry/devilry-django/docs/devilry_qualifiesforexam.rst

         A text field where plugins can store their settings, typically in some structured format like JSON, XML or YAML.

+    .. py:attribute:: pluginsettings_summary

+        A text field where plugins can describe their settings in a redable manner.
+This text is filtered through ``django.utils.translation.ugettext_lazy`` before beeing displayed, so plugins can internationalize the string.

 .. py:class:: devilry_qualifiesforexam.models.QualifiesForFinalExam